 1. Plan Backwards.
-Start with a reasonable budget and work backwards form there.
-Don’t start planning and then see what happens to your budget, I guarantee it won’t be pretty.
+Start with a reasonable budget and work backward from there.
+Don’t start planning and then see what happens to your budget.
+I guarantee it won’t be pretty.
 After all, you want to save as much as you can with holiday shopping right around the corner!

 3. Guest List.
 Pin down who’s coming before you start menu planning.
 Are there any sort of dietary restrictions?
 Are some people only staying for dinner?
 Or maybe just coming for dessert?
-Ask your invited guests well in advance so you know what kind of food and how much to plan for.
+Ask your guests well in advance to know what kind of food and how much to plan for.

 4. Plan Some More.
 Now that you know who will be coming, do you have enough dishes, stemware, chairs, utensils, etc. to accommodate everyone?
-If not, I suggest borrowing what you don’t already have so you don’t have to dip into that precious budget of yours.
+If not, I suggest borrowing what you don’t already have so you don’t have to dip into your precious budget.
 Think of asking friends that you know will be out-of-town, family members, and even your church.
 My family has borrowed folding tables and chairs many times from our congregation.

 5. Keep it Simple.
 “Simplicity is the ultimate sophistication.” – Leonardo DiVinci.
 We tend to forget that Thanksgiving for the Pilgrims was more like a picnic than a formal dinner.
 I’m not saying you need to go that informal, but just keep it in mind.
 Try keeping things simple on Thanksgiving; the place settings, tablescape, menu, etc.

 6. Menu Plan.
 Look through your favorite cookbooks, magazines, and Pinterest boards.
 Find the recipes you want to make, and make your lists from there.
 I suggest you make as many dishes ahead of time, so you simply need to reheat them later.
 For the dishes that you do cook on Thanksgiving, try to choose ones that will cook at the same oven temperature.